 "Forging Fire Service Excellence" is the motto of the Grants Pass Fire Rescue (GPFR) Training Division.
-Over 100 firefighters die nationwide each year in job related incidents and countless others are injured.
-Our firefighters work hard and train hard to avoid being one of these statistics.
-Our goal is to provide at a minimum 240 hours per year of high quality on-duty training to our firefighters.
+Our citizens count on mentally and physically prepared firefighters arriving to their aid.
+Our goal is to provide a minimum of 240 hours per year of high-quality on-duty training to our firefighters.
 Topics covered include:

 - Emergency medical treatment